2025–26 Seattle Redhawks men's basketball team

-The 2025–26 Seattle Redhawks men's basketball team represents Seattle University in the 2025–26 NCAA Division I men's basketball season.
-The Redhawks, led by fifth-year head coach Chris Victor, play their games on campus at the Redhawk Center and off campus at Climate Pledge Arena.
-They compete as first-year members of the West Coast Conference.
+The 2025–26 Seattle Redhawks men's basketball team represented Seattle University in the 2025–26 NCAA Division I men's basketball season.
+The Redhawks, led by fifth-year head coach Chris Victor, played their games on-campus at the Redhawk Center and off-campus at Climate Pledge Arena.

+In 2025, Seattle rejoined the West Coast Conference, after its initial membership from 1971 to 1980.
+They were previously a member of the Western Athletic Conference from 2012 to 2025.

+Seattle's 12–3 record to start the 2025–26 season marked the Redhawks' best start since their 1963–64 season.
+In 2026, Seattle's Will Heimbrodt was named WCC Defensive Player of the Year, after ranking No. 6 nationally in blocked shots (2.53 per game) and ranking No. 1 in conference games in blocked shots (2.4 per game).

 Previous season

 The Redhawks finished the 2024–25 14–18, 8–8 in WAC play to finish in a tie fourth place.
 As a No. 5 seed in the WAC tournament, they defeated Abilene Christian in the quarterfinals before losing to Utah Valley in the semifinals.

-This was the RedHawks' last season as a member of the Western Athletic Conference, as they joined the WCC effective July 1, 2025.
+This was the Redhawks' last season as a member of the Western Athletic Conference, as they joined the WCC effective July 1, 2025.